rspack-contrib/rsbuild-plugin-unplugin-vue/README.md

 # rsbuild-plugin-unplugin-vue

-Rsbuild and Rslib plugin for [unplugin-vue](https://github.com/unplugin/unplugin-vue).
+Rsbuild plugin that integrates [unplugin-vue](https://github.com/unplugin/unplugin-vue) for Vue SFC compilation.
+Works seamlessly with both [Rsbuild](https://rsbuild.dev) and [Rslib](https://lib.rslib.dev).
 This plugin could be used with Rsbuild project as an alternative to [@rsbuild/plugin-vue](https://rsbuild.dev/guide/framework/vue).

-This plugin is recommended for projects using Rslib to build Vue components.

 > [!CAUTION]
 > HMR is not supported with Rsbuild yet.
 Track the issue [here](https://github.com/unplugin/unplugin-vue/issues/162).
 This plugin is mainly used for building Vue components with Rslib as of now.

+This plugin is recommended for projects using Rslib to build Vue components for the time being.

 <p>
   <a href="https://npmjs.com/package/rsbuild-plugin-unplugin-vue">